-30. Fair Value of Assets and Liabilities carried at amortised cost
+30. Fair Value of Assets and Liabilities carried at amortised cost the fair value of trade and other receivables is taken to be the invoiced or billed amount.

 Financial liabilities and financial assets represented by loans and receivables are carried in the Balance Sheet at amortised cost.
 Their fair value can be assessed by calculating the present value of the cash flows that will take place over the remaining term of the instruments, using the following assumptions: